-In terms of the action diagram
+In terms of the action graph

-- (i) The orbit of $s \in S$ is the connected component containing s. - (ii) The stabilizer of s ∈ S are the group elements whose paths start and end at s; "loops."
+- (i) The orbit of $s \in S$ is the connected component containing s. - (ii) The stabilizer of $s \in S$ are the group elements whose paths start and end at s; "loops."

 The third local feature: fixed point sets